Felix-Binder/Felix-Binder/README.md

 </h3>

 <p>
-  I'm a DevOps Engineer, Full-Stack Developer and Designer who loves to create Web and Mobile Applications!
+  I'm a Full-Stack DevOps Engineer and Designer who loves to create Web and Mobile Applications!
 </p>

 <h4>Talking about me: </h4>